 Certificates in Software Engineering

-An undergraduate certificate in software engineering is typically considered preparation for an associate or bachelor's degree.
-The program usually consists of four to five basic software engineering courses, such as Principles and Techniques of Software Engineering, Design and Development, and Software Safety.
+An undergraduate certificate program in software engineering usually consists of four to five basic software engineering courses, such as Principles and Techniques of Software Engineering, Design and Development, and Software Safety.

 Associate Degrees in Software Engineering

-Associate degrees in software engineering are considered preparation for entry-level positions in the software engineering field.
-The associate degree focuses on general education courses and courses related to software engineering.
+Associate degree programs in software engineering generally focus on general education courses and courses related to software engineering.
 Courses on programming languages, database design, and technical communications are common.
 An associate degree typically takes two years to complete, and can be used as the foundation for a bachelor's degree.

 Bachelor's Degrees in Software Engineering